genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 Aerospike and FDB implementations use internal aliases for fields and tables.
 Migrating these aliases from database to a file will help to debug problems in the data storage.

-It is recommended to use a file store if you are running Genesis in a single node and database mode if you are running Genesis in more than one node.
+- If you are running Genesis on a single node, use a file store
+- If you are running Genesis on more than one node, use database mode .

 The "remap" operation will update the alias store, so if you are running a Genesis cluster it is better to use a database storage mode, as it is less error-prone and you won't have to copy the alias storage file to the remaining nodes manually.